irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Build 1 (By [Razer125](https://steamcommunity.com/profiles/76561199376033342/)) - Crit Muscle https://pd2builder.netlify.app/?s=xkgF0100dg0-6gF00105g0001f0&p=1&a=0&t=4&d=5
 Stay below 25 total detection.
 A run and gun version of muscle.
 Focusing armor skills with muscle in general is not a great idea, since most of your survivability comes from your health, which should be improved first.
 Weapons to use:
-preferred combo: Vulcan Minigun and Bronco revolver with <25 total detection.
+Preferred combo: Vulcan Minigun and Bronco revolver with <25 total detection.
 Alternatively, you can rely on any other fast firing primary weapon with low damage class, bipod-less LMG's are preferred.
 Secondary Bronco is recommended due to it's ability to gain high concealment, but any reliable secondary that can deal with targets beyond 10 meters will do as well.
+Any 35+ damage class melee, viable for <25 total detection.

 -----